shortlink-org/shortlink/internal/pkg/cache/README.md

 # Cache

-This repository contains the `cache` package, a Go package that provides a high-level interface to cache operations used in the **Shortlink** project.
+This repository contains the `cache` package, a Go package that provides a high-level interface to cache operations used in the **ShortLink** project.
 This package leverages `go-redis/cache` to provide a comprehensive caching solution that includes both local and Redis-based caching.

 ## Getting Started